olivere/elastic/README.md

 ### Elastic 3.0

-Elastic 3.0 targets Elasticsearch 2.x and is currently under [active development](https://github.com/olivere/elastic/tree/release-branch.v3).
-It is not published to gokpg yet.
+Elastic 3.0 targets Elasticsearch 2.0 and later.
+Elasticsearch 2.0.0 was [released on 28th October 2015](https://www.elastic.co/blog/elasticsearch-2-0-0-released).

-There are a lot of [breaking changes in Elasticsearch 2.0](https://www.elastic.co/guide/en/elasticsearch/reference/master/breaking-changes-2.0.html) and we will use this as an opportunity to [clean up and refactor Elastic as well](https://github.com/olivere/elastic/blob/release-branch.v3/CHANGELOG-3.0.md).
+Notice that there are a lot of [breaking changes in Elasticsearch 2.0](https://www.elastic.co/guide/en/elasticsearch/reference/2.0/breaking-changes-2.0.html) and we used this as an opportunity to [clean up and refactor Elastic as well](https://github.com/olivere/elastic/blob/release-branch.v3/CHANGELOG-3.0.md).

 ### Elastic 2.0